Never again hear, “I can’t find anything about this!”

-In Search Strategies Students Need to Know you will learn why informational searches are the hardest types of Internet searches for students to conduct.
-You will learn how to help students break-down complex search topics into manageable pieces then put the whole picture together.
+In this recorded webinar you will learn why informational searches are the hardest types of Internet searches for students to conduct.
+You will learn how to help students break-down complex search topics into manageable pieces and then put the whole picture together.
 You’ll learn how to help your students save students tons of time by thinking before searching.
-And you’ll how to develop instructional search challenge activities to use with students of any age.
+And you’ll learn how to develop instructional search challenge activities to use with students of any age.

 In this webinar you will learn:

 - How to help students look beyond Google when they search.

 - Why some great resources, like Vimeo, rarely appear at the top of a Google Search.

 - The types of searches that give students the most trouble and why they are so difficult.

 - How to get students beyond the first pages of Google results.